danevd-TCD/Docker_Flask/README.md

 ## NOTE
 This is the **development environment** version of this project; that means it's intended for running on a developer's machine, with the intent of replicating the server environment docker as close as possible for easy deployment.
 If you're looking for the server instance, please look at the branch **main** in this repository; **main** and **dev_build** maintain feature parity, but the intricacies of replicating a HTTPS/SSL environment on a local environment necessitate some extra setup in the dev_build branch.

-## Default config/folder locations
-Note that modifying the folder locations provided in this repository may prove somewhat complex, as the same locations appear over several files due to the nature of configuring both Flask and Apache + mod_WSGI to serve files from a specified folder.

-By default, the Flask file ( `flaskFile.py` ) will reside in `/var/Flask_Persistent/`

-The persistent docker volume accessible within the docker instance is located at `/var/Flask_Persistent/`, and by default Flask will look for a subfolder therein named `frontend` to serve static/template/etc. content.

-If, for any reason, these folder locations do not suit, you are free to refactor all mentions of the errant folder structure present in the following files:

-* `apache-flask.conf`
-* `apache-flask.wsgi`
-* `docker-compose.yml`
-* `Dockerfile`
-* `flaskFile.py`

-By default, the `requirements.txt` file used by Docker to install all required pip packages is located in the `/app` folder.
-Installing/removing a python package means rebuilding your docker instance.

 ## Getting started